summer school 2026:

 Introduction to the combined Ambisonics and WFS system, meet the makers and discuss practical and aesthetical approaches for 3D Audio in museums -

-Visit to spæs Lab 2 at Taucher Studios for Sound Scenography
+Visit to spæs Lab 2 at studio TAUCHER

 Lunch break